 The foreign language and literature majors in French, German, and Spanish aim to familiarize students with the cultural richness and diversity of the world through the intensive study of the linguistic, literary, and cultural expression of other nations.
-Since cultural values are best understood experientially, the study abroad program (in Ecuador, France, Germany, Mexico, and Spain) is a central component of the ULV foreign language major.
+Since cultural values are best understood experientially, the study abroad program (in Ecuador, France, Germany, Mexico, and Spain) is a central component of La Verne's foreign language major.

-Students who complete the ULV foreign language major should demonstrate the linguistic competence and cultural sensitivity necessary to function effectively as informed world citizens in a growing number of professional fields, including international affairs, business, teaching, and communications.
-The ULV foreign language major also prepares students for graduate studies.
+Students who complete La Verne's foreign language major should demonstrate the linguistic competence and cultural sensitivity necessary to function effectively as informed world citizens in a growing number of professional fields, including international affairs, business, teaching, and communications.
+The La Verne foreign language major also prepares students for graduate studies.